Production

 • ReAct iteration patterns

-• CodeAct code execution results
+• CodeAct code execution results (requires the dspy-code_act gem)

 • Custom module performance